BigBigDoudou/otoroshi/README.md

   property :quantity, Integer, assert: ->(v) { v > 0 }
 end

+# This example won't raise any error
+Example.new(quantity: 1)

-# These examples raise an Otoroshi::AssertError
+# This example raises an Otoroshi::AssertError
 # with message: ":quantity does not respect the assertion"
 Example.new(quantity: -1)
-instance.quantity = -1
 ```

 If property is an array, the `assert` is applied to each element.